Contrasting Clover Health Investments (CLOV) and Its Rivals

 |2.64

-Clover Health Investments presently has a consensus target price of $6.38, suggesting a potential upside of 76.59%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 5.58%.
-Given Clover Health Investments’ higher probable upside, analysts clearly believe Clover Health Investments is more favorable than its competitors.
+Clover Health Investments currently has a consensus price target of $6.38, suggesting a potential upside of 69.55%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 4.98%.
+Given Clover Health Investments’ higher probable upside, research analysts clearly believe Clover Health Investments is more favorable than its competitors.

 Profitability